bitkompagniet/mercutio/README.md

 Mercutio is a small module to validate user roles by scopes.
 It assumes an array of roles that can be described as `[role]@[scope]`, where role is a non-hierarchical user type, and scopes are path-based domains of influence.
 Being `admin@my/scope` automatically implies that you are also `admin@my/scope/area`, but you have no status in `@my`.

+Roles are not hierarchical.
+Being `admin` will not return true for any other role, so `admin` does not imply `member`, for instance.

 ```javascript
 const mercutio = require('mercutio');